varunshaw027/customer-segmentation-analysis/README.md

 # 📊 Marketing Campaign Performance Analysis

+🚀 An end-to-end marketing analytics project evaluating campaign performance using SQL and Tableau.

 ## 📌 Project Overview
 This project analyzes marketing campaign performance across multiple channels to evaluate cost efficiency, engagement, and return on investment.
 The goal is to identify whether any channel outperforms others and provide data-driven recommendations for budget allocation.